 After joining WDAN/WMBJ in Danville in September of 1977, he helped in the change of WMBJ to WDNL and a contemporary high personality radio station.
 He was the first morning DJ on the new D-102 radio station on October 1977 through May of 1979.
 At that time he left WDNL for a short three-month stint at WDZ/WDZQ in Decatur, Illinois before returning to WDNL as afternoon drive DJ and for an advertising sales position.
 For most of the next 25 years, Doug would take on many other roles at WDAN/WDNL, sales manager and eventually general manager in 1989, all while keeping his on-air role as DJ/announcer.

-Along with broadcasting, Doug has a commercial and industrial video voice over career over the last 35 years.
-His voice has been on local television stations, many national and regional commercials, many industrial and educational videos, military web training projects and even a video game.
-He has written historical articles which have been published in Central Illinois newspapers and has been featured in articles in the Champaign News-Gazette.
+Along with broadcasting, Doug has a commercial and industrial video voice over career over the last 40 years.
+His voice has been on local television stations, many national and regional commercials, many industrial and educational videos, military web training projects, and even a video game.
+He has written historical articles which have been published in Central Illinois newspapers and has been featured in articles in the Danville Commercial-News and the Champaign News-Gazette.

 In 2013 Doug received the National Academy of Television Arts and Sciences Silver Circle Award based on his work is documenting mid-Illinois Television history on this website, Central Illinois On-Line Broadcast Museum.
 In 2017 he received a Silver Dome Award for Best Medium Market News Anchor from the Illinois Broadcasters Association.